py5coding/py5book/content/user_functions.md

 When the `movie_event()` function is called, it will always be passed the Processing Video Library Movie object as a parameter.

-Here is a basic example, playing a movie found at `"/tmp/movie.mov"`.
+Here is a basic example, playing a video file `"movie.mov"`.

 ```python
 from processing.video import Movie